Definition, Meaning and Examples of Amalgamation

 Examples of Amalgamation

-- Company A And Company B are operating in the business line.
-Due to some reason,they decide to liquidate their business and form new company AB.
+If you are news reader then you will find many examples of amalgamation in news within a week.
+We will try to understand topic via different examples of amalgamation.
+Company A And Company B are operating in the business line.
+Due to some reason, they decide to liquidate their business and form new company AB.
 In this situation Company A And Company B is Amalgamating companies while Company AB is Amalgamated company.
 It is Example of Amalgamation.

 In these process valuation of both the Company A and Company B is done.
 Even Before and after process of Amalgamation is carried out.
 The legal process of forming new entity is done.
 The share is surrendered and after process of amalgamation, shares are transferred on the name of New Company AB.